Potty Chairs vs Potty Seats: Pros and Cons

 1. They are Sturdy

-Potty chairs have a very wide base which is in direct contact with the floor making them very sturdy.
+Potty chairs have a very wide base, which directly touches the floor, making them very sturdy.
 This greatly reduces the likelihood of a toddler toppling over and hurting themselves.

 While starting out on potty training, you want your child to feel as safe as possible.
-Falling off or getting injured in the process will bring in fear which will as result make the potty training unexciting and possibly take longer than it should.
+Falling off or getting injured in the process will bring fear, which will, as a result, make the potty training unexciting and possibly take longer than it should.

 2. They are Safe

-In addition to the potty chair sitting firmly on the floor, the kid’s feet will also be solidly resting on the bathroom floor during potty training.
-The safety of your child is further enhanced as opposed to a potty seat where the kid’s feet are high off the floor.
+In addition to the potty chair sitting firmly on the floor, the kid’s feet will be solidly resting on the bathroom floor during potty training.
+Your child’s safety is further enhanced as opposed to a potty seat where the kid’s feet are high off the floor.

 4. Easily Accessible

-The difference between kids and adults is that when kids feel the urge to use the bathroom they cannot hold for long.
-Potty chairs are always ready to be used hence kids simply walk in the bathroom and use them without any hustle.
+The difference between kids and adults is that when kids feel the urge to use the bathroom, they cannot hold it for long.
+Potty chairs are always ready to be used; kids simply walk into the bathroom and use them without any hustle.

-Potty chairs on the other hand are not as fast to use.
-The kid has to grab it from wherever it is and nicely position it on top of the existing seat, look for the step school, climb up and position him/herself on the toilet before being able to use it.
+Potty chairs, on the other hand, are not as fast to use.
+The kid has to grab it from wherever it is and nicely position it on top of the existing seat, look for the step school, climb up, and position themself on the toilet before being able to use it.

 5 They are Cute

 Potty chairs have a bigger surface area compared to potty seats, which can be as thin as an adult toilet seat.
-It is therefore very easy to mold potty chairs into so many different shapes and using different colors which make them very attractive from toddlers’ perspective.
+It is, therefore, very easy to mold potty chairs into so many different shapes and use different colors, which make them very attractive from toddlers’ perspective.

 The Cons of Potty Chairs